-The startling story of America’s obsession with vitamins—and how it keeps us from good health
+The fascinating story of America’s love of vitamins—and how it affects our health

 Should I take a multivitamin?
 Does vitamin C really prevent colds?
 Can I get enough vitamin D from the sun?
 Are dietary supplements safe?
 How much of each vitamin do I need?